apathetics/HelpingHands/README.txt

 * If there are import errors, please make sure to run "pod install" in the project directory.

 * Also, please open the project using the .xcworkspace instead of .xcodeproj.

-Contributions:

-Tracy Nguyen (25%)
-* Search Page - filtering and search implementation
-* QR Code - generation based on jobID string hash
-* Camera QR Scanner - preview layer scanner to decrypt QR Code and verify
-* Payment Screens - rating custom controller (unimplemented credit card SDK)
-* SideBar - creation of interface and connection to navigation
-* Firebase Database - storage and retrieval of entities

-Manasa Tipparam (25%)
-* Launch splash screen
-* Login screen
-* Registration screen
-* Connection to Firebase Database for Authentication and user data storage
-* User permissions - Camera, Photo Library, Location
-* Merging fixes

-Bryan Bernal (25%)
-* User Model Page
-* User Model Edit Page
-* Job Model Page
-* Job Model Edit Page
-* Event Model Page
-* Event Model Edit Page
-* Bug fixes for segues/actions

-Ozone Kafley (25%)
-* Jobs Near You
-* Events Near You
-* Add Job
-* Add Event screens
-* Contact us page
+Contribution:

+Tracy Nguyen: (Beta: 30% | Overall: 25%)

+Beta
+Finish connecting database to all entities and process updates/saves.
+Connecting data to inquiry/attend table cells in instances.
+Connecting type table under user profile to track jobs/events.

+Alpha
+Search Page - filtering and search implementation
+QR Code - generation based on jobID string hash
+Camera QR Scanner - preview layer scanner to decrypt QR Code and verify Payment Screens - rating custom controller (unimplemented credit card SDK) SideBar - creation of interface and connection to navigation Firebase Database - storage and retrieval of entities

+Manasa Tipparam: (Beta: 30% | Overall: 25%)

+Beta
+Day and night color scheme switcher.
+Settings page creation.
+Fleshing out permissions and settings bundle.
+Fixing bugs and broken elements such as navbar.

+Alpha
+Launch splash screen
+Login screen
+Registration screen
+Connection to Firebase Database for Authentication and user data storage User permissions - Camera, Photo Library, Location Merging fixes

+Bryan Bernal: (Beta: 30% | Overall: 25%)

+Beta
+Set up locations in every edit/add page.
+Connect location data to create a distance variable.
+Constraints and clean-up assistance.

+Alpha
+User Model Page
+User Model Edit Page
+Job Model Page
+Job Model Edit Page
+Event Model Page
+Event Model Edit Page
+Bug fixes for segues/actions

+Ozone Kafley:  (Beta: 10% | Overall: 25%)

+Beta
+Contact Us - message and email integration.
+Revamped the Contact Us page.
+Clean up and assistance.
+Alpha
+Jobs Near You
+Events Near You
+Add Job
+Add Event screens
+Contact us page

 Deviations:
-* We had originally planned on just using the CoreData for alpha, but we decided to use Firebase as our database instead.
-This complicated a few things and made connecting data at the end a bit rough, so we currently are displaying dummy data for two or three screens.

-* The BrainTree credit card SDK was a bit more complicated than anticipated to implement, so we are going to implement that in the Beta when the database is fully connected and we create a web server for the credit card processing.

-* We have decided to finalize the database entities and attributes and fully connect them before deciding on which options/settings are viable and useful for the Settings screen, so that is not yet implemented for alpha and is moved to beta.

-* We are also in the process of finalizing a color scheme, so the night mode button will probably be implemented in the beta or final instead of alpha.
+Credit card implementation turned out to be much harder than we anticipated, so seeing as how it’s only a button press, we figured moving it to final release would make sense.

+There’s a few minor bugs having to do with race conditions and loading due to the asynchronous nature of the database calls that we haven’t quite had time to account for yet.
+We expect this will be relatively easy to fix as we wind up functionality and focus on optimization for data passing.
+However, because of the race conditions, if the internet is slow or a user clicks too quickly before data is loaded, there is a chance of crashing.

+The camera scanning with the QR code is quite difficult to test because of the lack of a camera on the emulator, but as far as we can tell, it works well on an actual device.
+For the sake of the submission, we’ve put a confirmation button instead on the confirmation screen instead of having to find another phone, install the app, and scan it that way.

+Huge setback because our database on Firebase was wiped out several hours before submission.
+Bad query error made Google say it reached quota.
+We had to waste a lot of time inputting more data and moving the database to a backup one.

 ### Outside Components ###